Tuition Breakdown

 FLIGHT TRAINING

-Includes 200 hours of fight practice, as well as all aircraft rentals and flight instructor fees.
+Includes 150 hours of flight practice, and 55 hours of practice in the simulator, as well as all aircraft rentals and flight instructor fees.

 27%